What Are Earnings and Why Do They Matter?

 1. Financial Performance Evaluation: Earnings are the most crucial factor that reflects financial success.
 They represent the capacity of a business or individual to earn profits either from their operations or from investments.
 Analyzing profits over some time is the basis for determining the level of efficiency, profitability, and sustainability of income-generating activities.

 2. Investment Decision Making: Earnings are the key factor that investors use for assessing investment attractiveness.
+Talking about investing, companies which involved in bonus issues, dividends and stock splits provide another source of passive income.
 Income higher than the norm suggests a business that is growing and making more money which is likely to attract more investors.
 On the other hand, earnings that are either declining or negative may indicate some issues or problems that can discourage investors.

 3. Valuation of Businesses: Earnings are an important way to assess the value of a business.
 Investors and analysts check the company stock valuation through earnings-based metrics, like the price-to-earnings (P/E) ratio, to see how the company’s stock compares with its earnings.
 A company with earnings higher than the stock price may be seen as undervalued and a company with earnings below the stock price may be seen as overvalued.